 eCommerce sites can use Logtivity for convenient notifications and set up alerts for all new, changed, and canceled subscriptions.
 Click here to see more about alerts.

 #3.
 Export Reports in Logtivity

 Logtivity was started because one of our clients had reporting problems due to the amount of data collected on their site.
 The client was using a plugin that stored data in the WordPress database.
 Whenever we tried to export large amounts of logs, the site would show 502 errors.
 We needed to have the information stored separately.
 Being a dedicated service, Logtivity can optimize for things such as exporting 100,000 logs.
+You can export millions of WordPress logs!
 Click here to see more about exports.